tomlazelle/CommandQuery.Framing/README.md

 {
     public async Task<WidgetModel> Execute(GetWidgetDataRequest message)
     {
-        //query your for your data here
+        //query for your data here
         //do some work

         return result;